jvniorrr/Team-Blue/README.md

 - [ ] Retrieve all active agents
 - [ ] Filters for agents to retrieve if active, busy etc.
 - [ ] Clear database, clears existing after X hours
+ -[ ] Database should store for now ID, status & a full name & an updatedTime/currentTime field as well.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.